 The use of the file and transport section is rather intuitive so we won't further explain it here.
 The time line can be used to jump to a certain position within the sound scene and it also shows the progress of the scene.
 Click into the white/blue area of the time line in order to jump to a specific point in time, or drag the handle to fast forward or rewind.
-Left-clicking to the right of the time line skips forward by 5 seconds, left-clicking to the left of the time line skips back to the beginning of the scene.
+Left-clicking to the right of the time line skips forward by 5 seconds, left-clicking to the left of the time line skips back by 5 seconds.
+Double-clicking on the time line skips back to the beginning of the scene.
 Right-clicking on the time line opens an input window in order that you can numerically specify the time instant to jump to (refer to Sec.
 Keyboard Actions).